 Remote Learning and Online Courses

-In view of current circumstances we have now moved much of our course portfolio online.
-We can therefore offer a full online service where learning can take place remotely or via a blended approach where we can use a mix of remote and face-to face delivery.
-We use a series of resources such as video conferencing, webinars, videos, podcasts and learners having access to our online development academy.
+We can offer a full online service where learning can take place remotely or via a blended approach where we can use a mix of remote and face-to-face delivery.
+We use a series of resources such as video conferencing, webinars, videos, podcasts, and access for learners to our online development academy.
 It should also be stressed that we still keep to our philosophy of interactive experiential learning – learning by doing even when done remotely!

 Leadership & Management

-- Virtual / Remote leadership.
-This would test even the most experienced leader and this session could deal with how to interface with staff who they think they know well who have almost become a stranger as they deal with their own fears and insecurities.
+- Virtual / Remote leadership – Virtual leadership training to improve your remote leadership skills, knowledge and behaviours.
+This would test even the most experienced leader and this session could deal with how to interface with staff who they think they know well but who have almost become a stranger as they deal with their own fears and insecurities.
 The key is to consider the personal impact of the situation and any direction they may offer to their team;

 - Time and Space Management.
 For many people being home and juggling all of the social demands alongside ‘working’ is difficult.
 It is vital that people understand that their working day is will run alongside and around their life.
 They should also( if possible) create a working space in which they can complete tasks with a minimum of distractions;